 If you’re worried about being rejected for SSDI, or if you don’t feel that the benefit amount is high enough to maintain your standard of living and pay your bills, be sure to get long-term disability insurance (LTDI).
 Long-term disability insurance is a product sold by insurance companies, not the federal government, but it pays out a much larger monthly benefit amount when you become disabled.

 Premiums for LTDI coverage average out to around 1% to 3% of your salary, but your benefits replace 60% of your pretax income.
-(Private disability insurance benefits are not taxed if you paid the premiums with your after-tax wages.)
 It’s also much easier to qualify for LTDI and to customize your policy to meet your needs.

 Another advantage of LTDI is that you can receive partial disability benefits.
 Depending on the terms of the policy — you may have to purchase additional coverage — such residual benefits may be paid at a benefit rate tied to the degree of your lost earnings or responsibilities.
 Social Security disability insurance does not consider a partial disability to be eligible for benefits.